 Hello there!
 Sorry that nothing has been updated, for the past few days I’ve had a lot of neck and back pain and didn’t go online much.
 I am better now and we can resume with the book club.
 What shall we read next?
 Send in your ideas, and if you still want to talk about The Night Circus then that’s great too.
 Happy reading!

-sunday-storm asked: I read The Nightcircus in April of this year.
+sunday-storm said: I read The Nightcircus in April of this year.
 I found a copy in my library and I loved the cover (the Dutch one) and the story seemed interessting too.
 So I took it with me.
 I started reasing it and I couldn't stop.
 I wanted to know more and more.
 And then I finished it.
 It was over and I had to take it back to the library.
 But not before I promised myself to buy my own copy.

 That’s great, this book does seem to attract lots of readers.
 I couldn’t stop reading it when I got it either.
 It’s the worst when you become attached to a book and have to return it to the library.
 What did you think of the characters?
 Were you happy with the ending?